Jothi-babu-tech/Prisoner-Escape/README.md

-# Subway Surfers
+# Prisoner Escape
-A basic implementation of the popular mobile game Subway Surfers
+A basic implementation of the popular mobile game  Prisoner Escape

 ## Getting Started